-Closer to Twin Leaf, a rad art space with beer, and Chemist Distillery in the South Slope, if you love sour beers, you’ll want to head to the Funkatorium – owned by Wicked Weed.
+Closer to Twin Leaf and Chemist Distillery in the South Slope, if you love sour beers, you’ll want to head to the Funkatorium – owned by Wicked Weed.
 This is the East Coast’s first sour beer dedicated taproom.

 Phone Number: 828-475-2739

 Like Hi-Wire, Burial Beer Company has breweries across North Carolina, including South Slope in Asheville and Raleigh.